These mouth watering, juicy, tender, succulent Chicken Tikkas are your answer if you are facing any of these scenarios:

 I grew up on different types of kebabs, hundreds of varieties of them.
 And no, I am not exaggerating.
 Going to a restaurant and not ordering 2-3 different types of kebabs before your main course is unheard of.
 Sometimes the appetizers takes over and we end up sharing the mains.
 Looking back I think, chicken tikkas are by far the most loved and adored, and are treated like the kings of kebabs.

-- Yogurt- it’s the base for the marination and tenderizes the meat naturally.
-Preferably a thicker yogurt like Greek.
+• Yogurt – This is the base for the marination and naturally tenderizes the meat.
+I prefer using thicker yogurt like Greek.

-- Mint- chopped, fresh herbs gives amazing flavors
+• Mint – chopped, fresh herbs give amazing flavors.

 Don’t get intimidated by this long list of, ingredients.
 Just grab whatever you find in your pantry from the above list add it to your yogurt marination.
 The idea is to just get doing it, and you will see that even missing a few ingredients it turns out pretty mouth watering.